3nsai/3nsai/README.md

 ---

+## Introduction

+The future of Web3 is intelligent, interoperable, and decentralized.

+Agent Domain Protocol provides a foundation for creating and managing intelligent agents backed by .Web3 domains.
+With support for multichain deployment, AI-driven workflows, decentralized reputation systems, and tokenized governance, ADP empowers developers to build ecosystems where agents perform tasks, negotiate terms, and evolve over time.

+---

 ## Top Features at a Glance:

-1. **Domain Architecture**: Tokenized, multichain-enabled domains with advanced on-chain versioning, seamless intelligence merging, rollback capabilities, and blockchain-based payments.
+1. **Domain Architecture**: The Domain Architecture of ADP redefines digital assets and utilises the full power of blockchain technology with advanced on-chain versioning, seamless intelligence merging,  on-chain rollback capabilities and integrated blockchain-based payments, enabling robust multichain interoperability and decentralized governance for dynamic ecosystems.
-2. **Discovery and Reputation**: Advanced metadata indexing, autonomous agent discovery, and decentralized reputation scoring.
+2. **Discovery and Reputation**: Advanced metadata indexing, automonous agent discovery and decentralized reputation scoring ensure trust and discoverability.
-3. **Agent Workflows**: AI-driven workflows with seamless multichain execution using N8N-compatible syntax.
+3. **Agent Workflows**: AI-driven workflows with seamless multichain execution, supported by N8N-compatible syntax for drag-and-drop ease.
-4. **Agent Frameworks**: Supports frameworks like **Fetch.ai**, **Langchain**, **Autogen**, and more.
+4. **Agent Frameworks**: Supports a number of agent (decentralised like Fetch.ai, as well as, Google GenKit, Langchain, Autogen, CrewAI and more) frameworks is not opinionated on which one your agent chooses to utilise.
-5. **Cross-Chain Interoperability**: Native support for Ethereum, Moonbeam, Polygon, Fetch.ai, Near, and others.
+5. **Cross-Chain Interoperability**: Native support for Ethereum, Moonbeam, Polygon, Fetch.ai, Near and more for seamless multichain operations.

+### Key repositories:

+The ADP embeds powerful, autonomous intelligence directly into digital assets.
+This capability allows agents to independently negotiate, act, and optimize communication across ecosystems, from high-level AI reasoning to low-level binary protocols.

+To complement this open protocol, we've provided tools and libraries to simplify implementation:
+- **[3NS Smart Contracts](https://github.com/3nsai/3NS)**: A fork of ENS contracts designed to support ADP.
+- **[3NS Frontend dApp](https://github.com/3nsai/web3names-app)**: Manage .Web3 domains through a seamless UI.
+- **[3NS MetaMask Snap Plugin](https://github.com/3nsai/web3names-snap)**: Enable direct wallet-based domain interactions.
+- **[3NS Subgraph](https://github.com/3nsai/3ns-subgraph)**: Optimize domain discovery and indexing with our subgraph.
+- **[3NS Web3Names.ai Customer Portal](https://web3names.ai)**: Provides an easy to use portal website for customer management of .Web3 domains

+*Certain repositories, due to the transformative potential they hold, remain private as we refine and secure their capabilities.
+Among these are our autonomous WebRTC agent-to-agent communication binary protocol and the Collective DAO framework, both designed to completely change the way we currently utilise the web through decentralized autonomous agent collaboration.
+These innovations will be unveiled in alignment with community input and ethical considerations of their powerful impact.

+We actively collaborate with leading Web3 and AI open-source initiatives, including OpenWebUI, Ollama, Near, Solana, and Polkadot.
+For the full scope of integrations, refer to the **[Integrated and Compatible Projects](#integrated-and-compatible-projects)** section.
+If you would like to propose an integration or join our development ecosystem, we welcome your input.

+Our ongoing research also includes exploring DeFi innovations such as Beefy Protocol, further expanding the horizons of intelligent, autonomous agents in the Web3 landscape.
+Join us on [Discord](https://discord.com/invite/5rJgQTnV4s) to contribute and stay informed.*

 ---